 Keep being updated with phanganist.com by following our Facebook page.

-There can be different explanations, but since we also are experiencing a new interest in the areas of ancient knowledge within the western world in the last years, it is interesting to be aware of the development and the new paths it may form for us in the future.
+One could argue that the aesthetics of the performance are what have contributed to its current revitalization.
+Alas, there can be different explanations, but since we also are experiencing a new interest in the areas of ancient knowledge within the western world in the last years, it is interesting to be aware of the development and the new paths it may form for us in the future.

 There are many stories about the origin of this dance.